lionelsaxer/Jobs_Data_Analysis_Project/README.md

 - It seems likely that the demand for most of these top-paying skills is rather small.

 ### 4. Optimal Skills to Learn
 Ultimately, the optimal skills to learn should not only pay well but also be in high demand.
-Therefore, I include both information about the skill demand and the average annual salary associated with a speicific skill.
+Therefore, I include both information about the skill demand and the average annual salary associated with a specific skill.

 ```sql
 -- CTE to filter jobs